MythicMeld/Game-Chatbot/README.md

 ## Project Overview

-This project is a French Story Game Generator, consisting of a backend API powered by FastAPI, a frontend application built with Vite React, and a language model named Phi-3 executed using Ollama.
+This project is a French Story Game Generator, consisting of a backend API powered by FastAPI, a frontend application built with Vite and React, and a language model named Phi-3 executed using Ollama.
 The backend generates French stories based on user inputs and provides these stories to the frontend for display and interaction.
+The project also utilizes Retrieval-Augmented Generation (RAG) and LangChain for intelligent querying and a vector database, ChromaDB, for storing embedded vectors.
+Additionally, users can upload PDF files and ask questions within the content of those PDFs.

 ## Requirements